 For some larger sectors, we also aim to:

-- consider whether the qualifications, and the qualifications system, are technically effective and fit for purpose;
+- consider whether the qualifications and the wider system are technically effective and fit for purpose

 Each sector review is different; the outcomes of one review are not necessarily the outcomes of the next.

 When undertaking each of the reviews, we usually: